PAPER: Giuliani said to have taken part in 2018 call with Venezuela's president as part of shadow effort to ease him from power…

 The people said that rather than staying in a U.S. facility, Sessions stayed at Gorrín’s lavish, modernist, walled compound in a fashionable part of the capital.

-Mackowiak said that Sessions’s trip, including where Sessions stayed, was coordinated with State Department officials.
+Mackowiak said that Sessions’ trip, including where Sessions stayed, was coordinated with State Department officials.

 Sessions left Caracas with a list of concessions that had been agreed to by Maduro – his departure from power and a commitment to allow free and fair elections in exchange for leniency from the United States – according to Mackowiak.